omics-datascience/BioAPI/README.md

 Service that takes gene symbol and returns a link to <https://go.drugbank.com> with all the drugs that upregulate and down regulate its expresion.
 Useful for embeding.

 - URL: drugs-regulating-gene/*gene_id*
-  - *gene_id* is the identifier of the gene
+  - `gene_id` is the identifier of the gene
 - Method: GET
 - Params: -
 - Success Response:
   - Code: 200
-  - Content: The response you get is a dictionary with a single key called 'link' where its value is a URL that points to the information on the DrugBank website.
+  - Content: The response you get is a dictionary with a single key called `link` where its value is a URL that points to the information on the DrugBank website.
     - `link`: Link to DrugBank website
   - Example:
     - URL: <http://localhost:8000/drugs-regulating-gene/TP53>